MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

     By default, this setting is turned off and a respondent can submit more than one response.

-    When you turn on this setting, a respondent can submit only one response.
+    When you turn on this setting, a respondent can submit only one response per invitation.
 This setting is disabled when **Only people in my organization can respond** is turned off and **Anonymous responses** is turned on.

 - **Save invited participants as Contacts**: Specify whether the respondent should be added as a contact in Microsoft Dataverse.